brimigs/bounty-program/README.md

-# bountry-program
+# bounty

 This is a Next.js app containing:

 - Tailwind CSS setup for styling
 - Useful wallet UI elements setup using [@solana/web3.js](https://www.npmjs.com/package/@solana/web3.js)
-- A basic Counter Solana program written in Anchor
+- A basic Bounty Solana program written in Anchor
-- UI components for interacting with the Counter program
+- UI components for interacting with the Bounty program

 ## Getting Started